 Frequency of Sampling: Monthly, as weather permits.

-Variable Measured: Nitrate-N, ammonium-N, soluble reactive phosphate (SRP), total nitrogen, total phosphorus, dissolved organic carbon.
+Variable Measured: Nitrate-N, ammonium-N, soluble reactive phosphate (SRP), total nitrogen (TN), total phosphorus, dissolved organic carbon (DOC).

 Nitrogen and phosphorous nutrient determinations are analyzed on an OI Analytical Flow Solution IV (FSIV) instrument.
-Simultaneous determinations of nitrate and orthophosphate may be analyzed from a single aliquot by use of a stream splitter.
-In the same manner, total N and total P are analyzed simultaneously.
+Simultaneous determinations of nitrate and SRP may be analyzed from a single aliquot by use of a stream splitter.
+In the same manner, TN and TP are analyzed simultaneously.
 Ammonium determinations are performed as a single analyte.
 A windows based software program (WINFLOW) purchased with the FSIV allows automation of the analyzer.
 Regression curve information, graphic display during analyses, and calculated results provide the operator immediate information about samples.
 At the completion of each run, data files are electronically stored on instrument’s computer and also transferred to offsite backup data storage.